+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Will a new stair require a permit in Vancouver?

 Structural stair changes in Vancouver typically require permit review.
 If the project involves new openings, altered loadpaths, or guard changes in a character home, the permit process is worth confirming before finalizing the design.
+The City of Vancouver Building Department is the authority having jurisdiction for most Kitsilano properties.

 Start a project